Jurying in for Exhibiting Member Status

-4. After the meeting go back to the room and pick up your work.
+3) After the members meeting you may go back to the room to pick up your work.

-5. You will be notified prior to the next meeting if your work met the requirements for an Exhibiting member.
-This notice will be sent out as quickly as possible, however we ask for your patience, sometimes it takes longer than expected.
+4) You will be notified by snail mail prior to the next meeting if your work met the requirements to be an Exhibiting member of SAG.
+This notice will be sent out as quickly as possible.
+Please be patient, sometimes it takes a little longer than expected.

 1) The work is the artist’s original creation and is not, in whole or in part, a copy of any other person’s work or photograph, including non-copyrighted works.

-2) The work was created solely by the artist and not under the supervision of an instructor.
+2) The work was created solely by the artist and not under supervision of an instructor.

 3) The work is not a photographic, computer generated or any other electronically generated work.